Overview

 Dr. Eric Katovai

-Dr Eric Katovai has also held various administrative portfolios during his 16 years in Academia.
-He was Assistant Dean of the School of Science and Technology and Pacific Adventist University (PAU) from 2015-2018.
-He was also Director of Research and Postgraduate at PAU in 2018 and the Biodiversity Conservation Research Group Leader from 2019-2022 at USP.
+With 17 years of experience in academia, Dr. Katovai has held various administrative roles in the institutions he has worked for.
+Notably, he was the Assistant Dean of the School of Science and Technology at Pacific Adventist University (PAU) from 2015 to 2018, and in 2018, he served as the Director of Research and Postgraduate at PAU.
+Additionally, he was the Biodiversity Conservation Research Group Leader at the University of the South Pacific (USP) from 2019 to 2022.